 Like the CCB, GST/HST is also deposited by the CRA to low-medium-income Canadians.

 Depending on your province/territory, you may benefit from other provincial/territorial programs under the GST/HST deposit.

-That said, your family income, the number of registered children and previous tax return determines how much GST/HST credit you receive.
+That said, your family income, the number of registered children, and your previous tax return determine how much GST/HST credit you receive.

 For the 2020 tax year, a single person may receive up to $456.

 For more information about the GST/HST credit, such as eligibility, applications, and entitlement, click here.

 CWB is a credit available to less wealthy families and individuals in Canada.

 However, unlike CCB and GST/HST credit, the CWB is tax refundable.